ProcessorMicro/bash-functions/README.md

 FIND-FUNCTIONS -c -l SORT_ARGS   # Shows the documentation (comments) paged with "less"
                                  # for the `SORT_ARGS` function in `functions.sh`
 ```
-To get a (paged) list of all the functions available in `functions.sh`, type:
+To get a simpple, paged list of all the functions available in `functions.sh`, type:

 ```bash
 FIND-FUNCTIONS --ns -f -l "[^_].*"              # The pattern "[^_].*" eliminates internal (reserved) functions